edisedis777/clipboard-to-markdown-python/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-A Python tool that converts HTML content from your clipboard to Markdown format.
-Available as a a Jupyter notebook.
+A Python Jupyter Notebook that converts HTML content from your clipboard to Markdown format.

 ## Features
 - Converts HTML from clipboard to Markdown